opnfv/nfvbench/docs/testing/user/userguide/readme.rst

 V2V (VM to VM) is not supported but PVVP provides a more complete (and more realistic) alternative.

+PVPL3 (Physical interface to VM to Physical interface) can be supported using based on PVP chain with L3 forwarding mode.

 Supported Neutron Network Plugins and vswitches
 -----------------------------------------------